That-Dude/Esphome-House-Alarm/README.md

 My goal is to build an alarm system for each building around the following objectives:

 - [x] Fully self contained and works locally with no Internet required
-- [x] When Internet is available sends updates to mobile devices using PushOver (Could also use telegram)
+- [x] When Internet is available sends updates to mobile devices using PushOver (could also use telegram)
 - [x] Built around the well supported ESP32 and Esphome software / hardware combo
 - [x] Off the shelf parts
 - [x] Supports multiple wired PIR sensors and magnetic doors sensors